somnambulist-tech/web-api-skeleton/readme.md

 ### Notes

  * Twig is enabled for: `dev`, `test` and `docker` environments and disabled in `prod`
- * As of 2020-02-19 the form-request bundle does not have an SF 5 stable release
  * Docker ppm container requires the latest build with an SF 5 ppm version

 ### Domain